2021 Summer Adventures: Drums, Drums, Drums

 - last 15 minutes, families join to be a part of their developing musical world

-- Two school years of sequential semesters build on basic music theory through movement and interactive games.
+- This program spans TWO school years of sequential semesters build on basic music theory, styles, & cultures through movement and interactive games.

 - Parent Orientation required

-Enrollment is just 75 a month for a session subscription, and includes 30 lessons from Sept – May, with new semesters each Fall and Spring, each of which includes a CD of high quality music, Activity Folders, Song book, and a total of 3 melodic instruments: glockenspiel, dulcimer, and baroque recorder, along with carrying bags for all.
+The 2 year Enrollment is just 75 a month for 8 months each school year, and includes 30 lessons from Sept – May, with new semesters each Fall and Spring, each of which includes a CD of high quality music, Activity Folders, Song book, and a total of 3 melodic instruments: glockenspiel, dulcimer, and baroque recorder, along with carrying bags for all.

 Enrollment mid-session can be considered.